tmaklin/rcgpar/README.md

 ## Usage
 Simply include the `rcgpar.hpp` header in your project.
-This header provides two functions: 'rcg_optl_omp' for OpenMP parallelization and 'rcg_optl_mpi' for MPI (+OpenMP, if enabled) parallelization.
+This header provides two functions: 'rcgpar::rcg_optl_omp' for OpenMP parallelization and rcgpar::'rcg_optl_mpi' for MPI (+OpenMP, if enabled) parallelization.

 ## License
 The source code from this project is subject to the terms of the